 The cheaper option would be to take a 7.5hr-hr Qatar Airways route from Singapore to Doha, 7.5hrs from Doha to Casablanca, and 1hr from Casablanca to Marrakech.
 That’s 3 flights and a 20+ hr journey.

-While the Qatar Airways route is admittedly cheaper, you take less flights, reduce your carbon footprint, and get there faster – all great reasons.
+While the Qatar Airways route is admittedly cheaper, you take fewer flights, reduce your carbon footprint, and get there faster – all great reasons.

 P.S.
 Head to Google Flights to have flight options displayed to you in seconds.